 - Call 911 if you are at imminent risk of harming yourself or someone else.
 Or, get help from someone who can take you to the nearest emergency room.
 In Lee County, the nearest emergency room is located at the East Alabama Medical Center, 2000 Pepperell Pkwy, Opelika, AL 36801, 334.749.3411

-The SCS Case Manager will email or telephone you 10 business days after your intake appointment to offer a follow-up meeting to provide support and check-in with you.
+One of the Student Counseling & Psychological Services Counselor and Support Services Coordinators will email or telephone you 10 business days after your intake appointment to offer a follow-up meeting to provide support and check-in with you.